3. Office fitout guidelines and benchmarks

 The outcome is that every percentage point improvement in workplace density translates directly into a 1% recurrent saving in rent and building-services costs at no additional cost per person in fitout costs.

 In some cases, fitout costs in regional centres can be higher than in the Brisbane CBD and metropolitan areas.
 In such cases, a cost index 'multiplier' can be applied to the approved fitout cost benchmarks to establish an appropriate benchmark for that centre.
-Please contact EPW for advice.
+Please contact HLGPPW for advice.

 The cost of office fitout can vary slightly due to the characteristics of different types of buildings.
 For example, some heritage-listed buildings have inherent planning inefficiency due to structural constraints or other factors that cannot be altered because of heritage significance.
 In such cases, fitout benchmarks may need to be exceeded.
 Similarly, in newer office buildings with highly efficient floor plates, fitout benchmarks can frequently be bettered.
-Please contact EPW for advice.
+Please contact HLGPPW for advice.